SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/2_setupailaunch.md

     You may add additional role collections and replace deprecated role collections, like "ailaunchpad_functions_explorer_editor" with "ailaunchpad_functions_explorer_editor_v2"

+    Repeat the same for your User.

     ![](images/24_ail_roles.png)

-9. Go back to your "Instances and Subscriptions" and start AI Launchpad.
+10. Go back to your "Instances and Subscriptions" and start AI Launchpad.

     You see, that your AI Launchpad does not have yet a connection to an AI Core service.